Champions Cup (floorball)

+Format

+The Champions Cup is an elimination tournament.
+It starts with the beginning of floorball season in late summer/early autumn.
+Eight teams play both in men's and women's competitions – two teams from each of the top four countries according to the IFF World Ranking.
+The top-ranked countries are Sweden, the Czech Republic, Finland and Switzerland, both for men and women.
+The top seeded teams in the Champions Cup are the winners of national leagues.
+For the men's tournament, these are winners of the Swedish Super League, Superliga florbalu, F-liiga and Unihockey Prime League.
+For the women's tournament, these are the Swedish Super League, F-liiga, Extraliga žen ve florbale and Unihockey Prime League.
+Second-seeded teams come from national cup competitions.
+If the same team wins both league and cup, either a runner-up for the cup (Sweden) or the league (all other countries) takes part.

+For quarterfinals, the four teams are divided into Northern (Sweden and Finland) and Southern (the Czech republic and Switzerland) conferences.
+Each of the two teams in a conference hosts one match, starting with a cup winner (or a runner-up).
+If a winner of the fixture is not decided after the two matches, the second match (hosted by a league winner) is followed by an overtime and, if necessary, a penalty shoot-out.
+Matchups for the semifinals are decided by a random drawing.
+The semifinals have the same format as the quarterfinals.
+Only one match is played in the final, which takes place in January.

 History of the tournament

 The first international club tournament was European Cup.
 It took place the first time in 1993.
 In 2008, the tournament was renamed to EuroFloorball Cup due to a naming conflict.

 In 2011, the tournament was split to the Champions Cup for six teams and the EuroFloorball Cup for the rest.
 The Champions Cup was played by teams from the top five ranked countries.
 The hosting country had two teams in the tournament.
 In all tournaments played in this format, teams from the Czech Republic, Finland, Sweden and Switzerland competed.
 The sixth participant in men's tournament varied throughout the years from Germany, Latvia and Norway.
 In women's tournament, they were from Latvia, Norway and Russia.

 The tournament was further split in 2019 to the Champions Cup for clubs from the top four countries, and EuroFloorball Cup and EuroFloorball Challenge for rest.
 At the same time, a tournament term was changed from October to January of the next year.
 For this reason, there was no tournament in 2018.
+The competing countries alternated in hosting the tournament.
+The event lasted two days.

+Since 2024, the format was changed to include national cup winners too.
+In quarterfinals, Czech and Swiss teams (southern conference) and Swedish and Finnish teams (northern conference) face each other.
+For semifinals, opponents are drawn.
+Both these stages are played in two legged format.
+In finals, only one game is played.